You don't have any saved vehicles!

 Garber Automotive Group is led by owner and President, Richard J. Garber and Vice President and Secretary/Treasurer, Patrick Hengesbach.
 The Management Group also employs a Controller and supporting staff.

-Together the dealerships gross in excess of $400 million in sales annually and employ over 1,000 people.
-The organization has also expanded its business with the formation of RightWay Automotive Credit; a subprime used vehicle retail operation and its own affiliated finance company, Gateway Financial.
+Together the dealerships gross in excess of $600 million in sales annually and employ nearly 1,500 people.
+The organization has also expanded its business with the formation of RightWay Automotive Credit; a subprime used vehicle retail operation with over 25 locations, and its own affiliated finance company, Gateway Financial.

 Continued growth is planned for the organization, which makes recruiting, selecting and training high potential candidates our highest priority.
 Entry-level opportunities are available in Michigan, Illinois, New York and Florida.
 For the right candidate, a management training program is available.